 I have to mention here that I only use food as a substitute when I am stressed and have never used it to replace loneliness or boredom.

-If I am stuck in traffic and there happens to be food in my car, then I will eat most of that food because heavy traffic does stress me out (I usually pack raw carrots in a lunch box if I am driving in rush hour traffic).
+If I am stuck in traffic and there happens to be food in my car, then I will eat most of that food because heavy traffic does stress me out (I have now started to pack raw carrots in a lunch box if I am driving in rush hour traffic).

 How stress affects your eating habits and turns you into an emotional eater